jonathanye29/unit4_project/README.md

 As shown in the image above, the upload folder holds all images that have been uploaded by users.
 The upload folder not only keeps the server's file structure organized but also allows all users of the website to access and view the uploaded images.
 By storing the images in a centralized location, the web application can easily serve these images to users when they visit the relevant pages or posts.

 ### Jinja2 for Past Likes (Success Criteria: 4)
 My client wanted users to be able to see posts they had liked in the past.
-I was able to fulfill my client's need by using Jinja2.
+I was able to fulfill my client's needs by using Jinja2.
 Jinja2 is a templating engine for Python that allows me to generate my client's web applications HTML pages.
 It enables the incorporation of variables, loops, and conditional statements (if statements) directly into HTML templates, allowing me to create pages that display customized content for each user, such as showing a list of posts they have liked in the past.
 Here is part of the HTML template code I wrote for allowing users to see their past liked posts:
 ```.html
 <h3>Liked Posts:</h3>
   {% if liked_posts %}